RJuro/pres-privatization-druid2021/README.md

 ![](#fff)

 # Main questions we look into
-- Does the private sector "harvest" the best performing AI researchers?
+- Does the private sector "harvest" the best performing AI researchers? i.e. which attributes contribute to transitions.
 - After transitioning into industry, does their (publicly available) output decline?
+We speculate about:
 - What does that mean for public interest, ethics, fairness and safety in emerging AI technologies?

 ---

 ![bg right 70%](https://pbs.twimg.com/profile_images/1542707565/image_400x400.jpg)